fcrozatier/champagne/README.md

-# Champagne 🍾
+# 🍾 Champagne 🍾

 Bubble up the outstanding and celebrate the best!

 ## What is champagne?

-Champagne is a voting platform for massive competitions implementing a peer ranking algorithm.
-The algorithm is an implementaion of [NodeRank](https://github.com/fcrozatier/NodeRank).
+Champagne is a voting platform for massive competitions.
+It implements the [NodeRank](https://github.com/fcrozatier/NodeRank) peer ranking algorithm where people vote by comparing pairs of entries to let the best ones bubble up the surface.

 ## How to use it?